-Professor Richardson: Yes, the opportunity to do something positive!
-You are both incredibly gifted, and with the resources and connections you would have access to at Oxford, you have the potential to make significant contributions to the scientific community and the world.
+"Yes, the opportunity to do something positive," agreed Professor Richardson.
+"You are both incredibly gifted, and with the resources and connections you would have access to at Oxford, you have the potential to make significant contributions to the scientific community and the world."

-Narrator: Before Layla could get another word in, the meeting wrapped up, and she found herself heading back out into the yard.

-Layla (to herself): Did that really just happen?
+Before Layla could get another word in edgewise, the meeting wrapped up, and she found herself heading back out into the Yard.
+Did that really just happen?
+She thought dazedly.
 I get what Professor Richardson was saying about making a big contribution to the world, but do I have to have Rhodes's blood money in my back pocket in order to do it?

-Narrator: Later that afternoon, Layla was in the chem lab, distractedly trying to mix and pipette a solution.
-Unusual for her, today she kept getting the steps of the protocol wrong and dropping things.
+"Oh come on, not again," Layla muttered.
+She picked up shards of the broken vial off the floor and threw them in the trash.
+She had been trying to mix and pipette the same solution for the last hour, but she kept getting the steps of the protocol wrong and dropping things.